kavismith/network-protocol/README.md

 </p>
 <p>

-After wireshark is downloaded, head over to Azure portal and copy VM-L(unbunctu) private IP address which is 10.0.0.5. search for the ICMP traffic in wireshark.
-Then open up powershell and ping VM-L private IP address.
-YOu will see the request and reply traffic between VM-W and VM-L private address.
+Once Wireshark has been downloaded and installed, you can go to the Azure portal and locate the private IP address of VM-L (Ubuntu), which is 10.0.0.5.
+In Wireshark, you should search for ICMP traffic.
+After that, open PowerShell and initiate a ping command to the private IP address of VM-L. You will be able to observe the request and reply traffic between VM-W and VM-L's private IP address in the Wireshark capture.

 </p>
 <br />